kararag/demo-deploy-api-infra/README.md

 2. launchConfig

 `
 This defines the launch config of the demo sample app which is configured to run on port 80, as well as the autoscaling group and it's scaling rule applied for the same.
-Here we are using a docker image in the init script to expose service with load balancer and most importantly, for demo purpose spot nodes are being used for the same.
+Here it's using a sample docker image for the nodejs in the init script to expose service with load balancer and most importantly, for demo purpose spot nodes are being used for the same.
 `

 3. LoadBalancer